 The past few years has seen significant change at St Margaret’s in the area of technology with the introduction of the Microsoft Windows based 1:1 pen-enabled tablet program for secondary school students in 2010 and the primary school from 2014.
 The school's ELearning Strategy serves as the strategic roadmap for technology integration and innovation in teaching and learning at St Margaret’s.

 Teachers and students teach and learn in a ‘free to roam’ digital environment supported by WiDi (Wireless Display) with ultra-short throw projectors.
 Coupled with the ability to use digital ink and record and access notes via digital note taking software in Microsoft Office 365 our students and teachers are able to access and share resources in real time.
 The marriage of these technologies allows them to move seamlessly throughout the teaching space, annotate and provide feedback on student work and present content to individuals, groups or a whole class.
-This approach has led to a profound shift in the way many of teachers approach their practice (link to Microsoft Blog post?).
+This approach has led to a profound shift in the way many of our teachers approach their practice.
 In addition to these core learning technologies there are a variety of resources to enhance collaboration and provide interactive opportunities.
-These include Interactive projectors, iPads in P-2 classrooms, document cameras, and still and video cameras.
-Technologies such as a Music ‘Mac’ Lab and 3D printer and Laser cutter for use in Technology and our STEM program also provide students with specialist equipment to create and innovate.
+These include interactive projectors, iPads in P-2 classrooms, document cameras, and still and video cameras.
+Technologies such as a Music ‘Mac’ Lab and 3D printer and Laser cutter for use in Technology and our STEM program also provides students with specialist equipment to create and innovate.
 The school’s wireless network ensures student security is upheld, whilst allowing our boarders to stay connected to family and the wider community.
 This ensures it is well–connected and can support student success across the curriculum.